torwhite/R-Intro/_episodes/04-Strings- and-Data Structures.md

 ---
-title: " Intoduction to strings and data structures"
+title: "Intoduction to strings and data structures "
-questions:
-- "Key question (FIXME)"

 objectives:
 -"understand basics of strings and string manipulation"
 - " understanding different data structure"
 - "learn about functions of each data structure"
 keypoints:
-- "understanding difference between data structures"
+- "understanding strings and vectors"

 ---
-FIXME

 ## Strings